3.6 Routines Q-T

 word * blockSize, /* returned size of new block */

 MemHandle * blockHandle); /* returned handle of block */ This routine loads the specified token's **TokenEntry** structure into a newly-allocated global memory block.
-If the token is not found, the returned error flag will be *true*; otherwise, it will be *false*.
+The returned Boolean will be *true* if the token was found, *false* otherwise.

 Pass this routine the following: